 The ALCO is responsible for ensuring that the balance sheet structure and profile of the Bank is consistent with its strategic objectives and objectives of the RBC Group.
-All material balance sheet initiatives will be reviewed and approved by the ALCO, with advice and counsel provided by the relevant RBC center of expertise to the ALCO.
+All material balance sheet initiatives will be reviewed and approved by the ALCO, and recommended to the Board where necessary, with advice and counsel provided by the relevant RBC centers of expertise to the ALCO.